 For nitrogen, one of the key nutrients that both grows grass and can harm waterways, there are two important processes – immobilisation and its opposite mineralisation.

-Immobilization is the conversion of plant available nitrogen into organic forms.
+Immobilisation is the conversion of plant available nitrogen into organic forms.

-Mineralization is the conversion of soil organic nitrogen into plant available forms such as nitrate and ammonium.
+Mineralisation is the conversion of soil organic nitrogen into plant available forms such as nitrate and ammonium.

 These processes are controlled by microbes, and the degree of their activity, in the soil.

-Phosphorus loss, on the other hand, mainly occurs from erosion and run-off.
-Research has revealed that phosphorus losses will be high in soils with high Olsen-P levels and also on steep to rolling country.
+Phosphorus loss, on the other hand, mainly occurs from erosion and runoff.
+Research has revealed that phosphorus losses will be high in soils with high Olsen-P levels, and also on steep to rolling country.
 Managing these optimum levels and controlling soil erosion are keys to helping prevent this.

 Overall, the ongoing challenge is to ensure our farming systems efficiently cycle nutrients.
 Smart nutrient management practices for all land uses and activities has the potential to bring about substantial improvements in the quality of our water resources and profits.

 From now, no more than 190 kilograms per hectare per year (kg/ha/yr) of synthetic nitrogen may be spread on land that is grazed, including pasture and any grazed crops.

 Farmers need to plan the annual use of synthetic nitrogen fertiliser to stay within the cap.
 Regional council permission is required to exceed the cap.

 Waikato Regional Council is working with stakeholders to help farmers adopt good practices and supports the use of industry-developed codes of practice, particularly the Code of Practice for Nutrient Management, Fertmark and Spreadmark.